 "What tasks am I assigned to that are in progress right now?"

-A nice little bonus is that the system shows you both your question and the JQL it generated.
-This can actually be a decent way to slowly pick up JQL without having to study it.
+A great feature is that the system shows you both your question and the JQL it generated.
+This is an excellent way to learn JQL while staying productive.

 Getting straight answers in Confluence

-When it comes to your knowledge base in Confluence, the AI works more like a Q&A engine.
-Instead of just giving you a list of pages that match your search term, it actually tries to read the relevant documents and pull out a direct answer.
-This is a huge time-saver when you're looking for company policies, project details, or technical specs.
+When it comes to your knowledge base in Confluence, the AI works as a helpful Q&A engine.
+It reads relevant documents and pulls out a direct answer.
+This is a time-saver when you're looking for company policies, project details, or technical specs.

 Common questions might include: